ezrazia/GMSNBurr-pada-PyMC-dan-Bambi/README.md

 pip install git+https://github.com/ezrazia/GMSNBurr-pada-PyMC-dan-Bambi.git
 ```

+**Note on Manual Integration**

+If you encounter issues with the `pip install` method, you can integrate the code directly into your project.
+To do this, copy the relevant class and function definitions from the source files within the `gmsnburr` directory (`pymc.py`, `bambi.py`, etc.) into your own scripts or modules.
+This allows you to use the custom distribution for PyMC and Bambi without formal installation.

 ### 2. Usage Examples

 Once installed, you can import the `GMSNBurr` class and use its methods for various statistical tasks.